Annual Stipends: July 1, 2019 – June 30, 2020

-BJH provides residents with health, dental, and vision insurance plans that include eligible spouses and children.
+BJH provides residents with health, dental and vision insurance plans that include eligible spouses and children.
 Optional term life and accidental death and dismemberment insurance is available.
+More detailed information can be found on the BJC Total Rewards website.

 Residents receive a $1,000 educational stipend each academic year in which they can apply toward textbooks or other educational materials.